q6/blackjack/README.md

 __TODO BUGFIXES:__

-- when dealer is busted play should not keep playing
+- when dealer is busted player should not keep playing

-- ad the end when printing all the cards, do not hide the first card
+- at the end when printing all the cards, do not hide the first card